 Student jobs are defined in terms of their skill, experience and task requirements.
 Therefore, concise and accurate job descriptions specifying these criteria are required for all on-campus student positions to determine each position's rank within the RIT student job classification system.

 In order for RIT to meet its Equal Employment Opportunity (EEO) commitment, it is essential that all student job openings be listed with the Student Employment Office.
 Students seeking part-time employment to meet their educational expenses must be afforded equal access to these positions.
 Job Postings can be found on the SEO website.
-Departments with positions to fill must inform SEO by phone or by using the On-Campus Job Posting Form and must interview candidates as determined by departmental policy.
+Departments with positions to fill must use the On-Campus Job Posting Form and must interview candidates as determined by departmental policy.

-When notifying SEO of a job opening within your department, please provide the following information:
+When completing the SEO Job Posting Form, please provide the following information:

 If a department is developing a new position, a completed Job Description Form is required by the SEO.
 Student job descriptions form the basis for performance evaluations.
 Therefore, an analysis of each job is necessary to set performance standards and to rank it within the student job classification system.
 A job description should contain the basic elements of the job (e.g. a brief position summary), a list of the essential and non-essential functions, the special skills required, supervisory responsibility, if any, and the name of the immediate supervisor.
 Student Job Description Forms can be downloaded and printed from the Employment Forms section of the SEO website.